71/wio-my-light/README.md

     curl https://us.wio.seeed.io/v1/node/function/color?access_token=[device token] -d arg="FFFFFF"

 ##### Enable / disable strict mode
 In my case, the gesture often triggered itself without any reason.
 I thus added a "strict mode" to the program, that I enable when I'm not in the room.

 When enabled, the gesture will not work to turn on the light.
 Only the button and the Internet will work.
 When disabled, everything will work.

 You can enable / disable strict mode using the API:

     curl -X POST https://us.wio.seeed.io/v1/node/variable/strict/[0 or 1]?access_token=[device token]

+Due to [#27](https://github.com/Seeed-Studio/Wio_Link/issues/27), the device randomly reboots, and the variable `strict` is lost.
+That's why for now, `strict` is true by default.

 # Notes
 The loop is only called every 400ms.
 That means some gestures won't get recognized, and the button must be pressed a bit longer to trigger the event.